-A lot of writers enjoy creating flash or micro fiction, but what to do with your finished story?
-Most competitions are not cheap, if a paperback is published, only a small percentage of entrants will be included.
+A lot of writers enjoy creating very short ‘Flash’- or ‘Micro-fiction’ stories, but what to do with your finished one-pager?
+Most flash fiction competitions and anthologies are not cheap; if a paperback is published, only a small percentage of entrants will be included.
 This means the majority of people pay for the few to be published – and the profits go where?

-256 stories turns that concept on its head.
+256 Stories turns that concept on its head.
 Small entry fee.
 Everyone gets published.
-All profits go to charity.
+Net proceeds go to charity.
 Once 256 entries have been received, a fresh start is triggered for the next anthology.
 Think of it as a rolling fundraiser where the writers get a benefit too.

-256 stories is not a competition – it’s more of a collective
+256 Stories is not a competition – it’s more like a writers’ collective.

-Once 256 stories have been submitted and read, they will be formatted in a paperback anthology and published on Amazon.
+Once 256 stories have been submitted and accepted, they will be formatted into a paperback anthology and published via Amazon.
 It’s as simple as that.
-And you keep your copyright (256 stories requires a one-off permission to publish the anthology).
+And you keep your copyright (when you submit a story, you grant 256 Stories a one-off permission to publish it in the anthology).

 What happens to the money?

 After costs, all profits will be donated to charity.
-Money raised from the anthology will be donated to whichever charity comes out most popular on the entry forms (on submitting, there is a drop-down menu for you to select your preferred charity).
+Money raised from the anthology will be donated to the most nominated charity (there is a drop-down list for you to vote for your preferred charity).

 What are the costs?